recoilphp/recoil/README.md

 );
 ```

-`Recoil::run()` is a convenience method that instantiates a kernel and executes the given function in a new strand.
+`Recoil::run()` is a convenience method that instantiates a kernel and executes the given coroutine in a new strand.
-Yielding `Recoil::noop()` (no-operation) effectively does nothing at all, but the presence of the `yield` keyword
+Yielding `Recoil::noop()` (no-operation) allows for the use of the `yield` keyword - which forces PHP to parse the
-forces PHP to parse the function as a generator.
+function as a generator - without changing the behaviour.

 ### Calling one coroutine from another